plblum/jivs/README.md

 1. Validate the data, gathering issues found.
 If there are issues found, stop.
 2. Send the data to the server to be saved.
 3. Process the server's response.
-If there were errors, route them into Jivs' ValidationManager for display.
+If there were errors, route them into the `ValidationManager` for display.

 **Step 1**
 - 1a.
 Call `ValidationManager.validate()`.
 Its result is ValidationState.
 When `ValidationState.doNotSave` is true,
 do not attempt step 2.
 - 1b.
 If you have other processes prior to saving, execute them.
 They may result in errors too.
-They should be converted into an IssueFound object and submitted as `Array<IssueFound>` to `ValidationManager.addExternalIssuesFound(array)`.
+They should be converted into an `IssueFound` object and submitted as `Array<IssueFound>` to `ValidationManager.addExternalIssuesFound(array)`.
 They will appear in the UI supported by Jivs.
 Do not attempt step 2.

 **Step 2**